BitDevsMauritius/BitdevsMauritius.org/content/2025-10-25-socratic-seminar-2.md

 ## Announcements

-Join us on our Seventh Bitcoin [Socratic Seminar](/about)!
+Join us on our Second Bitcoin [Socratic Seminar](/about)!
 A special thank you to our sponsor [Btrust](http://btrust.tech/) for food and refreshments.

 ## Reminders